kashodiya/my-open-webui/README.md

 ### Create launcher
 - Create a bat file (launch.bat or whatever you like) on your desktop with this content:
+TODO: tell them 2 things to change in example launcher
 ```bat
 @echo off
 set AWS_DEFAULT_PROFILE=your-aws-profile